 On the other hand, disturbance and high hunting activity sees these animals retreat to thickly wooded forests to roost on inaccessible slopes more than 3,000 feet above sea level.
 Overall, the creature doesn’t mind roosting with other flying fox species, mainly the large flying fox.

 Unfortunately, the continuous encroachment upon the animal’s habitat has seen it virtually disappear.
-To be clear, one can still find the giant golden-crowned flying fox all over the Philippines — but only in areas that are peaceful enough to see it let its guard down.
+To be clear, one can still find the giant golden-crowned flying fox all over the Philippines — but only in areas that are peaceful enough for it to let its guard down.

 The destruction of its habitat and profit-driven hunting have seen the giant golden-crowned flying fox become an endangered species.
 The dwindling numbers in recent years are a clear sign that its very survival is being threatened.

 More than 90 percent of the old-growth forests of the Philippines have been destroyed, forcing the species to abandon its natural roosting sites across multiple islands.
-On top of that, local communities hunt the bats — not merely for profit and sale, but for recreational, sporting
+On top of that, local communities hunt the bats — not merely for profit and sale, but for recreational and sporting reasons too.

 Fortunately, there are several non-profit organizations whose entire mission is to curb that problem.
 Bat Conservation International, for instance, works in tandem with two Filipino non-governmental organizations (NGOs) that have direct access to national and local government units that help out.